-What is trauma?
+What is emotional and psychological trauma?
+How would you describe it?
 If I were to quiz you on trauma would you know how to define it?
 You might say something like trauma is a negative experience that you cannot forget or move past.
 I would give you an A+ but also challenge you to consider different situations in which trauma occurs and the impact on the victim.
 For example, we all know that a child who has been abused and neglected or has seen something horrific would most likely be traumatized.
-But would you also consider a 3 month old baby who has been severely neglected to be traumatized?
-Why or why not?
-Would you consider an adult, who has a history of trauma, to still be suffering from the trauma?
-These questions will be answered in this article and I will provide an example case for your review.
+But would you also consider a 3-month-old baby who has been severely neglected to be traumatized?
+Would you consider an adult, who has a history of trauma, to still suffer from the trauma?
+These questions will be answered in this article including a video on the fragmented pieces of themselves trauma victims are left with.